EternityForest/KaithemAutomation/help.md

 #### kaithem.sys.which(exe)

 Similar to the unix which command.
 Returns the path to the program that will be called for a given command in the command line, or None if there is no such program

+### kaithem.users

+This namespace contains features for working with kaithem's user management system.

+#### kaithem.users.checkPermission(username, permission)

+Returns True is the specified use has the given permission and False otherwise.
+Also returns False if the user does not exist.

 ### kaithem.registry